Hyderabad Literary Festival: 2025 Festival

 15th edition was held between January 24–26 at Sattva Knowledge City, HITEC City.
 The guest nation for the HLF 2025 was Lithuania and the Indian language in focus was Sindhi.

+2026 Festival

+16th edition was held between January 24–26 at Sattva Knowledge City, HITEC City.
+Kashmir was the region in focus for the HLF 2026, with its art, music, cinema and literature taking the spotlight.